datameet-pune/datameet-pune.github.io/README.md

 --|--|--
 Bring socially relevant data out by collecting, listing, sharing about it | Digitize, curate, clean, convert the data to a better, more usable form | Visualize or otherwise apply the data examples:||
-Linking to a PDF listing talukas published somewhere in a government website| Converting data published in a PDF to csv form, with flat tabular structure (ie, one header row, no merged cells)| Creating an online pan-and-zoom web-map showing the taluka boundaries overlaid on top of normal map layer
+Linking to a PDF listing talukas published somewhere in a government website| Converting data published in a PDF to csv form, with flat tabular structure (ie, one header row, no merged cells)| Creating an online pan-and-zoom ("slippy") web-map showing the taluka boundaries overlaid on top of a normal map layer

 ## Projects